 - Green hydrogen production from NEM and WEM supplied electricity. - Green hydrogen production from non-NEM and non-WEM supplied electricity. - Blue hydrogen production from NEM and WEM supplied electricity. - Blue hydrogen production from non-NEM and non-WEM supplied electricity.

 For the purpose of this response, AEMO considers:

-- Blue hydrogen to be hydrogen produced from reforming or gassifying fossil fuels, where carbon capture and storage is implemented. - Green hydrogen to be hydrogen produced from an electrolyser powered from renewable energy electricity generation.
+• Blue hydrogen to be hydrogen produced from reforming or gassifying fossil fuels, where carbon capture and storage is implemented.